 The “Projects” section of the website to search for projects according to region, country or keyword – or simply browse the latest updates.

-Downloadable project posters (PDF), jury appraisals and high-resolution images of all winning projects are available in the Awards section of this website, covering the winners of the first (2005/06), second (2008/09), third (2011/12), and fourth (2014/15) cycles of the competition.
-Additional project updates are also listed on the “timeline” of each project.
+In addition, downloadable project posters (PDF), jury appraisals and high-resolution images of all winning projects are available in the Awards section of this website, covering the winners of the first (2005/06), second (2008/09), third (2011/12), fourth (2014/15) and fifth (2017/18) cycles of the competition.
+Where available, additional updates are featured on the “timeline” of each project.